 We believe that maintenance means creating the condition of equipment necessary to accomplish production objectives.
 Although we use a PDCA cycle for the planned maintenance system, people are the most fundamental element.
 It is vital for each individual to gain the essential technology and contribute to the strength of the team.

-In fiscal 2014 we launched a new web-based system based on the experience gained.
+In fiscal 2014 we launched a new web-based system leveraging the experience gained.
 The new system tracks all training progress in a database that enables more efficient data entry and easier preparation of materials for training audits.
 Beginning in fiscal 2015, applications for classroom work are made via the website, and results of certifications acquired are managed online.

 Training for operational safety

 At our petrochemical sites in Mizushima and Kawasaki, the Asahi Operation Academy (AOA) serves as the training center to cultivate the skills necessary to operate petrochemical plants.
-AOA teaches the principles and structures of equipment, heightening the ability to identify the cause of equipment failure and to respond it.
+AOA teaches the principles and structures of equipment, heightening the ability to identify the cause of equipment failure and to respond appropriately.
 Miniature plants and simulators are used at AOA to provide hands-on experience with controls and instrumentation.
 Operators thereby gain the technical skills and practical understanding of chemical engineering necessary for safe and reliable plant operation, with the ability to respond appropriately in the event of any abnormality.

-We carry out safety training exercises in which employees are given simulated experience of workplace dangers including being caught in/between machinery, contacting hazardous liquids, tripping and falling on the same level, suffering a burn, falling from height, etc. In conjunction with this, we provide education on human behavioral characteristics and accident case studies in order to instill greater sensitivity for safety among employees and obtain strict compliance to safety rules to avoid dangers.
+We carry out safety training exercises in which employees are given simulated experience of workplace dangers including being caught in/between machinery, contacting hazardous liquids, tripping and falling on the same level, suffering a burn, falling from height, etc. In conjunction, we provide education on human behavioral characteristics and accident case studies in order to instill greater sensitivity for safety among employees and obtain strict compliance to safety rules to avoid dangers.

 Preparation for emergency situations